Chobe National Park Game Drive – Botswana

 Chobe doesn’t have Rhinos.
 Luckily, I had seen them in Mosi-Oa-Tunya National Park back across the border in Zambia.

-And if you want to see the Great Wildebeest Migration in the Serengeti National Park you'll need to go on a Safari in Tanzania.
+And if you want to see the Great Wildebeest Migration in the Serengeti National Park, you’ll need to go on a Safari in Tanzania.

 But there is so much more to Chobe National Park or any other National Park in Africa than just the Big 5.
 It seems that the Big 5 are as popular today with tourists and now Instagrammers as they were with hunters back in the day.
 If you didn’t see the Big 5, then what were you doing in Africa all that time.
 Perhaps that’s one reason why I never bothered before.